Lee Kuan Yew wanted S’pore to be green and liveable: PM Lee

 PM Lee, along with current and retired PAP MPs at the event, completed a floral map – with close to 900 pots of chrysanthemum – by placing the remaining pots of flowers in the artwork.

 The floral map, in the shape of Singapore, signifies the country’s transformation from a Garden City into a City in Nature.
-The map was put in place on Saturday night by PAP activists and volunteers and the pots of flowers will be distributed to residents and volunteers post-event.
+The map was put in place on Saturday night by PAP activists and volunteers, and the pots of flowers will be distributed to residents and volunteers after the event.

 PM Lee also toured an exhibition at the event, featuring animal cardboard displays, an art workshop and drummers who played using household items like pots and pans.